Who Is Driving the Great Resignation

 Now that you have the root causes of your employee retention problem in hand, you can start creating custom-tailored retention programs that tackle the specific problems plaguing your workplace the most.

 For instance, if certain minorities are quitting more than their white colleagues, the company probably needs a more DEI-focused approach.
-Or, if your data analysis has revealed the high resignation rates are correlated with higher times between promotions, revamping your advancement policies is probably necessary.
+Or, if your data analysis has revealed that high resignation rates are correlated with higher times between promotions, revamping your advancement policies is probably necessary.
+If your workplace is suffering from a toxic corporate culture, perhaps training your business leaders to start communicating in meaningful ways can be the best solution.

 Particularly in this post-pandemic time, creating a real data-driven retention program is far from easy.
 However, investing in the effort right now will yield tangible results fairly quickly.
 Even when faced with fiercely competitive offers from other employers, your workers will think twice about leaving the company once they see things improving.
 In the end, you will likely have a more effective, engaged, and loyal workforce.